Envirometrix/PredictiveSoilMapping/01-Introduction.md

 environmental covariates.
 So, these relationships were, of necessity, developed empirically and expressed conceptually as expert knowledge.

-More recently, it has become increasingly possible to obtain both environmental covariate data and field point soil observations in georegistered and digital format and to analyze and express relationships objectively and optimally, using statistical methods [@Pebesma2006TiG; @McBratney2011HSS].
-Where the relationship between available environmental covariates and observed soil variation is weak, as in featureless plains or complex flood plains, both methods rely on similar approaches of using densely spaced point observations to reveal the spatial patterns.
-Conventional soil mappers *‘dig out’* these patterns while digital soil mappers interpolate using geostatistical procedures, but here too the two methods are quite analogous.
-Hard facts (point data and covariates) can often be beneficially enhanced using soft data (expert knowledge).

 In general, we suggest that next generation soil surveyors will increasingly benefit from having a solid background in statistics and computer science, especially in Machine Learning and A.I.
 However, effective selection and application of